awsdocs/amazon-connect-admin-guide/doc_source/security_iam_service-with-iam.md

       "resource2"
 ```

-To see a list of Amazon Connect resource types and their ARNs, see [Resources Defined by Amazon Connect](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonconnect.html.html#amazonconnect-resources-for-iam-policies) in the *IAM User Guide*\.
-To learn with which actions you can specify the ARN of each resource, see [Actions Defined by Amazon Connect](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonconnect.html.html#amazonconnect-actions-as-permissions)\.
+To see a list of Amazon Connect resource types and their ARNs, see [Actions, Resources, and Condition Keys for Amazon Connect](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonconnect.html) in the *IAM User Guide*\.
+The same article explains with which actions you can specify the ARN of each resource\.

 ### Condition Keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>